 In support of our second hypothesis (H2), we found significant and meaningful differences between platforms.
-Specifically, posts on Twitter/X had more negative valence than those on Instagram and Facebook (H2b).
+Specifically, we were not able to confirm H2a, but in line with H2b, posts on Twitter/X had more negative valence than those on Instagram and Facebook.
 This aligns with existing literature on Twitter/X (Jiménez-Zafra et al., 2021; Naveed et al., 2011; Thelwall et al., 2011; Waterloo et al., 2018).
 From a positive presentation perspective, a large body of literature shows that Instagram and Facebook are used for self-presentation purposes (Alhabash & Ma, 2017), particularly Instagram (Sheldon & Bryant, 2016).
 Twitter/X, on the other hand, is primarily used for informational rather than social needs (Johnson & Yang, 2009).
 Another explanation could lie in the affordances of the platforms (boyd, 2010).
 As explained in the introduction, shareability pertains to how suitable the content is perceived to be for different formats (Masciantonio et al., 2024).
 Our results showed that participants assigned to Twitter/X decided to add an image 82% of the time, compared with 88% for Facebook and 95% for Instagram.
 But, this result may also be related to the architecture of the platforms (Bossetta, 2018).
 For example, we found that the number of followers on Instagram and Twitter/X was associated with a more positive valence, but we did not find a significant association for Facebook.
 This is a significant finding because it demonstrates that Instagram and Twitter/X’s unidirectional mode of connection fosters less intimacy and reciprocity, which could increase the need for positive self-presentation.
 Doing so, this finding highlights an important point: rather than focusing solely on the platforms themselves, it may be more valuable to examine specific features of these platforms.
-While we found differences in our main study, some studies in other contexts did not find differences between platforms (Avalle et al., 2024).
+While we found differences in our main study, some studies with other designs, such as opinion mining, did not reveal differences between platforms (Avalle et al., 2024).
 As we discussed in the introduction, platform architecture, affordances, and socio-cultural context are important aspects to consider (Masciantonio et al., 2024).
-By focusing on these platform-specific characteristics, researchers can move beyond merely noting differences between platforms to understanding the underlying mechanisms driving these differences.
+By focusing on these platform-specific characteristics, like the connection mode, researchers can move beyond merely noting differences between platforms to understanding the underlying mechanisms driving these differences.
 Such insights are crucial for informing regulatory policies, particularly those related to digital platform regulation (e.g., see the recent Digital Services Act; European Commission, 2024).